How To Care For and Fertilize Pepper Plants For Big Harvests

 Site conditions, such as rainfall, temperature, moisture, and soil aeration, can affect the phosphorus mineralization rate from organic matter decomposition.
 Organic matter will decompose, releasing phosphorus more quickly in warmer climates and slower in cool, dry climates.

-The good news is once the soil warms up, the available phosphorus in the soil will rectify the condition.
+The good news is once the soil warms up, the available phosphorus will rectify the condition.

 Potassium